Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [`msal` `ms-identity` `azure-active-directory` `azure-ad-b2c`].
+Make sure that your questions or comments are tagged with [`msal` `ms-identity` `microsoft-entra-id` `azure-ad-b2c`].

 If you find a bug in the sample, raise the issue on [GitHub Issues](../../issues).

-To provide feedback on or suggest features for Azure Active Directory, visit [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).
+To provide feedback on or suggest features for Microsoft Entra ID, visit [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

 ## Contributing